joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 ## Is embellishing OK?

-I get nervous about presenting absolutes as truth, so I hesitate to say that all lying is bad.
+I get nervous about presenting statements as absolute truth, so I hesitate to say that all lying is bad.
 For example, would I lie to save my family?
 Absolutely.

 How about for getting a job?